otterkit/otterkit-cobol/README.md

 ## About

-COBOL was created in 1959 by the [CODASYL Committee](https://en.wikipedia.org/wiki/CODASYL)(With Rear Admiral Grace Hopper as a technical consultant to the committee), its design follows Grace Hopper's belief that programs should be written in a language that is close to English.
+COBOL was created in 1959 by the [CODASYL Committee](https://en.wikipedia.org/wiki/CODASYL) (With Rear Admiral Grace Hopper as a technical consultant to the committee), its design follows Grace Hopper's belief that programs should be written in a language that is close to English.
 It prioritizes readability, reliability, and long-term maintenance.
 The language has been implemented throughout the decades on many platforms with many dialects, and the Otterkit COBOL compiler is a free and open source implementation of the ISO COBOL 2022 Standard on the .NET platform.

 ## Installation

 ### Quick Install

-Otterkit is available to install on the [Nuget package manager](https://www.nuget.org/packages/Otterkit/)([.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) is required).
+Otterkit is available to install on the [Nuget package manager](https://www.nuget.org/packages/Otterkit/) ([.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) is required).
 To install, type into the command line:
 ```
-dotnet tool install --global Otterkit --version 1.0.10-alpha
+dotnet tool install --global Otterkit --version 1.0.15-alpha
 ```

 ### Build from Source